 People often ask me, “Gina, what’s the best medication for ADHD?”
 No one wants to hear the answer: “It depends.”
 These days, they also ask me about genetic testing for ADHD medications.
 That is, DNA tests to help identify the best medication for a person with ADHD.
 Sorry to say, we are not there yet.

 Hence this 7-part blog series: Genetic Testing for ADHD Medications: What Your Genes Might Tell You That Your Doctor Cannot.
-Look for the next six posts each Wednesday for the next six weeks.
-You’ll find them listed at the end of this post.
+You’ll find the other six posts listed at the end.

 Meanwhile, the tried and true approach remains the most reliable method: